lowet84/docker-ci-demo/README.md

 * Log out and log in with your user.
 * Delete the admin account.
 (Or change the default password)
 * Disable anonymous access
+* Go to Administration/Repository/Repositories and delete all repositories
+* Add new repository: docker(hosted)
+* Name it something useful (Docker) and enable http and set port to 9000